mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/bristle_from_heightmap_brush_tip.rst

 When looking at oil paintings, especially the impressionistic ones, it is hard not to be in awe of the effect the visible brush strokes have on the the painting.
 While a digital painting program is a fundamentally different medium from the oil paint one, we can utilize some tricks to get visible brush strokes.

-The simplest way to get a visible brush stroke is to select a predefined brush.
+The simplest way to get a visible brush stroke is to select a :ref:`predefined brush <predefined_brush_tip>`.
 If you select one with several separate dots, and lower the spacing to 0.02, you can get a sort of brush stroke effect.
 But we can do better, for example, how about a brush which gives more coverage, the harder you press?

 .. figure:: /images/brush-tips/sharpness_bristle_examples_0.png
    :alt: Image showing a simple bristle-like stroke.